Rihanna & Adam Selman Just Teamed Up On The Sexiest Valentine’s Day Lingerie Collection We’ve Ever Seen

 Yesterday, Rihanna’s beloved lingerie brand Savage X Fenty launched what can only be described as the sexiest Valentine's Day collection, ever.
 Even better?
 She called up fellow fashion designer Adam Selman to help design it.

-The 19-piece Xclusive collection highlights Selman’s eye for color and interesting cuts plus Rihanna’s knowledge of what women really want from their lingerie.
+The 19-piece Xclusive collection highlights Selman’s eye for colour and interesting cuts plus Rihanna’s knowledge of what women really want from their lingerie.

 “Adam is everything the brand stands for – fun, playful, sexy,” Rihanna said in a press release.
 And, honestly, what more could you want from a collection designed for February 14th?